derekdylu/Big5-App/README.md

 ![5ee You wordmark](frontend/src/Images/wordmark.png)

-5ee You is an archived 2022 university research prototype that explored estimating Big Five personality traits from a short, face-containing video.
-It combines a React mobile-oriented interface, a FastAPI/MongoDB backend, and an experimental PyTorch video model.
+5ee you is a web-based application specially designed for mobile.
+Utilizing our machine learning model, It provides instant prediction of Big Five personality based on a 15 seconds clip containing the user's face.

 ## Project status